deepaksood619/deepaksood619.github.io/docs/decentralized-applications/coins-tokens-chains/bitcoin.md

 [What happens when all 21 million Bitcoin are mined? - MoonPay](https://www.moonpay.com/learn/bitcoin/what-happens-when-21-million-bitcoins-are-mined)

+## Validations

+Many Bitcoin wallets won't process transactions until they've been confirmed at least three times.
+In most cases, one confirmation is considered enough for smaller transactions below $1,000, three confirmations are best for transactions up to $1,000, and six confirmations are standard for transactions up to $1,000,000.

+[3 Things to Know about Bitcoin Confirmations [2023]](https://buybitcoinworldwide.com/confirmations/)

 ## P2PKH

 **Pay-to-Public-Key-Hash (P2PKH)** is a method of sending bitcoin to a specific address.
 In this method, instead of sending money to a public key, as in P2PK transactions, a hash of the public key is used.